learning-toolbox/viridi/packages/viridi/README.md

 };
 ```

-## Plugin Configuration
+## Vite Plugin Configuration

 There are a couple of options that you might want to configure to enable certain features.
+Just pass an object to `viridiPluginVite` to configure the options.
 Check out the [`UserConfig`](https://github.com/learning-toolbox/viridi/blob/main/packages/viridi/src/core/config.ts#L1) type for more details.

 ## TypeScript integration